 Soak Right: Place your halo hair under cool running water.
 Let the water flow from the top down.
 Your extensions are built tough, so you don't need to tiptoe around them too much.

 Condition with Love: Apply a liberal amount of conditioner.
-Smoothen it through, wait for about 5-10 minutes (a perfect time to scroll through some hair inspiration on Instagram), and then rinse.
-No need to leave it in overnight; extensions absorb nutrients fast.
+Smoothen it through, wait for about 5-10 minutes, and then rinse.
+No need to leave it in overnight; extensions absorb nutrients fast!

 After the Wash

-What's the bottom line?
-Halo hair extensions are the most hair-friendly way to add volume and length, especially for those with fine or thin hair.
-So next time you're yearning for that luscious look, you know exactly how to wear hair extensions for thin hair.
+The bottom line, halo hair extensions are the most hair-friendly way to add volume and length, especially for those with fine or thin hair.
+So next time you’re yearning for that luscious look, you know exactly how to wear hair extensions for thin hair.
 And with a bit of care, they can last you a very long time, making every day a good hair day.
-Cheers to that!